Pegasus the Flying Horse, and the best sky story ever

 The Pegasus I Cluster lies on the southern edge of the constellation not far from the circlet of Pisces.
 At a distance of 8 degrees from Markab on the sky’s dome, the Pegasus I Cluster is a magnitude 11.1 grouping.
 The galaxy cluster requires a large telescope to see or a long-exposure photograph, but it reveals a beautiful and striking number of galaxies.

 The Pegasus II Cluster lies back within the square of Pegasus.
 Halfway between Alpheratz and Scheat, it lies just inside the border of a line that would be drawn connecting these two stars.
 A bit dimmer at magnitude 12.6, the Pegasus II Cluster (NGC 7720) is a powerful radio source, the target of much scientific study.

-Globular Cluster M15 in Pegasus the Winged Horse
+Globular Cluster M15 in Pegasus the Flying Horse

 First exoplanet around a sun-like star

 Astronomers discovered the first exoplanet orbiting a sun-like star in the constellation Pegasus.
-They named the planet 51 Pegasi b, after the star it was orbiting.
+They named the planet 51 Pegasi b after the star it orbits.
 Didier Queloz and Michel Mayor discovered the planet in 1995 and received the Nobel Prize in Physics for their discovery in 2019.

 Bottom line: Pegasus the Flying Horse is a giant constellation that dominates autumn skies in the Northern Hemisphere (spring skies in the Southern Hemisphere).
 The constellation contains a famous asterism called the Great Square.